slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 *Note*: this requires Docker to be run on your desktop.

-SQL Server is started via the terminal giving the username and password (*Note*: Docker must be run on your desktop):
+SQL Server is started via the terminal giving the username and password (Docker must be run on your machine):

 ```
 $ mssql -u <sql server username> -p <sql server password>
 ```

-Azure Data Studio will be used to access and query the data.
+Azure Data Studio is used to access and query the data.
 To connect to a SQL Server using Azure Data Studio, review this [tutorial](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/).

 Attached are screenshots to load the dataset correctly.